Ceerbeerus/beerbolaget/README.md

 Custom home assistant component for systembolaget.

 # Setup
-To add the component to your home assistant configuration, just type the follinging in your configuration.yaml
+To add this component to your home assistant configuration, just type the following in your configuration.yaml

 systembolaget: